Arunjos/KTick/README.md

 ### What is this repository for? ###

 Ktick it is similar to Vtick app.
-It have same features as VTick but advanced UI and more advanced features like offline mode, horizontal movements etc
+It have same features as VTick but advanced UI and more advanced features like offline mode, horizontal movements etc.

 -> Pick up data from excel file and show on the screen on the top left corner of the desktop.